Power BI Map Visualizations: Mapping Common City Names

 Result: Rendered correctly

-Let’s refine the third attempt by changing the map visualization configuration to additionally consider the associated country with the state/province data and the city name.
+Refine the third attempt by changing the Map visualization configuration to additionally consider the associated country with the state/province data and the city name.

-Attempt 4a Result: Mapping Using Country, State/Province, and City Name (Country-level)
+Screenshot of Attempt 4a Result: Mapping Using Country, State/Province, and City Name (Country-level) in Power BI.

-Attempt 4b Result: Mapping Using Country, State/Province, and City Name (State/Province-level)
+Screenshot of Attempt 4b Result: Mapping Using Country, State/Province, and City Name (State/Province-level) in Power BI.

-Attempt 4c Result: Mapping Using Country, State/Province, and City Name (City-level)
+Screenshot of Attempt 4c Result: Mapping Using Country, State/Province, and City Name (City-level) in Power BI.

 Attempt 5: Mapping Using a Country, State/Province, and City Hierarchy